 One athletics director from such a community relayed an interesting story to us at TheCoachBridge.
 The program hired an older, well-established, and successful head coach from a different state to come in and run the program.
 Truth be told, the new coach simply did not connect with the players.
 He was an “outsider” who simply did not translate to the new situation.
 It does not mean that coach's prior successes were a fluke, it just did not work out at the new place.
 Fit matters.

 The school subsequently tabbed the school's junior varsity coach, who happened to be a native of the community and a “lifer”, to take over.
 As JV coach, his team had lost just one game in three seasons.
 He took over and within three years, the program had its first state championship.

-I'm a sports media professional with over 11 years of experience, having built lasting relationships across the coaching profession.
-I want to help you reach your goals in the coaching industry and learn how to make side income in just like I did!
+I'm a sports media professional with over 13 years of experience, having built lasting relationships across the athletics and coaching industry.
+I'm here to help you reach your goals!